micmejia/bible-dump/AMPC/Isaiah/Isa 60.md

-Then you shall see and be radiant, and your heart shall thrill _and_ tremble with joy [at the glorious deliverance] and be enlarged; because the abundant wealth of the [Dead] [^a]Sea shall be turned to you, unto you shall the nations come with their treasures.
+Then you shall see and be radiant, and your heart shall thrill _and_ tremble with joy [at the glorious deliverance] and be enlarged; because the abundant wealth of the [Dead] Sea shall be turned to you, unto you shall the nations come with their treasures.